dralmadani/DataViz-Project/README.md

 ----
 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project:

   * How many skyscrapers in a city?
   * Whare are the most skyscrapers in the world?
+  * Where are the most skyscrapers in the world?
-  * When the city build the fist skyscraper ?
+  * When did the city build the first skyscraper?
-  * When the world had an increase in the building of skyscrapers?
+  * When did the world has an increase in the building of skyscrapers?
   * etc